Panasonic: 2000 to present

 On May 11, 2012, Panasonic announced plans to acquire a 76.2% stake in FirePro Systems, an India-based company in infrastructure protection and security solutions such as fire alarm, fire suppression, video surveillance and building management.

 In April 2012, Panasonic spun off Sanyo DI Solutions, a digital camera OEM.

 In line with company prediction of a net loss of 765 billion yen, on November 5, 2012, the shares fell to the lowest level since February 1975 to 388 yen.
 In 2012, the shares plunged 41 per cent.
 On November 14, 2012, Panasonic said it would cut 10,000 jobs and make further divestments.

 On May 18, 2013, Panasonic announced that it would invest $US40 million in building a factory in Binh Duong, Vietnam, which was completed in 2014.

 In July 2013, Panasonic agreed to acquire a 13% stake in the Slovenian household appliance manufacturer Gorenje for around €10 million.

-In July 2013, Panasonic signed an agreement with Sony Corporation to develop Archival Disc, described as an optical disc format for long-term data archival purposes.
+That same month, Panasonic signed an agreement with Sony Corporation to develop Archival Disc, described as an optical disc format for long-term data archival purposes.

 In a press release following its announcement at IFA 2013, Panasonic announced that it had acquired the "Cameramanager video surveillance service" with the intention of expanding its reach to cloud-based solutions.

-In 2014, Panasonic Healthcare was bought by outside investors.
-Panasonic Healthcare was later renamed as PHCHD, which stands for Panasonic HealthCare HD.
+In 2014, Panasonic Healthcare was bought by KKR.
+Panasonic Healthcare was renamed PHC in April 2018.

 In July 2014, it was announced that Panasonic has reached a basic agreement with Tesla Motors to participate in the Gigafactory, the battery plant that the American electric vehicle manufacturer plans to build in the U.S. In August 2014, Tesla said the plant would be built in the Southwest or Western United States by 2020.
 The $US5 billion plant would employ 6,500 people, and reduce Tesla's battery costs by 30 per cent.
-The company said it was looking at potential sites in Nevada, Arizona, Texas, New Mexico and California.

-In October 2014, Panasonic announced its initial investment in Tesla Motors’ battery factory would amount to "tens of billions" of yen, according to the firm's CEO.